Queen Victoria, Sunderland transfers

 Dixon, Austin & Co, Sunderland – plate 1

 These plaques were made after Queen Victoria ascended the throne in 1837, and most likely for the coronation in 1838.
 That puts them just within the Dixon Austin period at the Garrison Pottery, which ended in 1839.
-Contrary to appearances on this page, these plaques are relatively rare.
+Contrary to appearances on this page, they are relatively rare.

 Dixon, Austin & Co, Sunderland – plate 2